lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 # How to deploy an application on Openshift

+# Requirements before you continue
+* The source coded of your application hosted on github
+*

 ## Step 1: Login/register on Openshift
 First make sure that you're registered on openshift.
 Visit [this](https://manage.openshift.com/) website to login to openshift.